-- ensured that the Force is compliant with all relevant anti money laundering legislation; - ensured accessible, appropriate and long established whistle-blowing arrangements and processes in place and that these are regularly reviewed e.g. "Anonymous Contact" confidential and independent web based reporting system; - ensured that the requirements of the Policing and Crime Act 2017 relating to police conduct reforms were implemented (effective from February 1st 2020), establishing procedures for dealing with and investigating complaints which are in line with legal requirements and national guidelines; - ensured that Surrey Police remains proactive in preventing and responding to cases involving "Abuse of Authority", which includes raising awareness for staff, two new joint Surrey and Sussex policies developed in 2020 to give clear guidance on standards of sexual integrity expected entitled "Abuse of Authority for Sexual and Emotional Gain" and "Professional Boundaries and Appropriate Personal Relationships and Behaviours in the Workplace" via bespoke NCALT training package; - ensured that officers and staff have easy reference to key information that relates to integrity accessible through the Force intranet; - ensured that media engagement policy is in place relating to media relations, integrity and use of social media; - ensured that staff and officers have been provided with and understand training in unconscious bias; - regularly published chief officer expenses, gifts and hospitality (received and declined) and outside business interests of senior officers and staff with quarterly reports subject to oversight by Joint Audit Committee, Head of Professional Standards Department and the PCC; - ensured there is a Force policy regarding use of force, and that it is compliant with Independent Office of Police Conduct (IOPC), (formerly the Independent Police Complaints Commission), report recommendations, which includes the responsibility to fully document at the earliest opportunity the extent and method of force used, and the rationale for that force; - considers divisional and IOPC reports published by the Professional Standards Department detailing results and lessons learnt from complaints and investigations to provide further guidance to all employees; - ensured that the Force has met its equality and diversity obligations as set out in the Equality Act 2010 and the Public Sector Equality Duty 2011; - a force Criminal Justice team responsible for keeping the Force up to date with changes in national criminal justice and legislation, with the Force Policy and Procedure team overseeing appropriate policies. - continued to develop the work of the Legitimacy and Ethics Board (formed jointly with Sussex Police in 2017), to ensure that both forces are compliant with relevant Authorised Professional Practice and forces' policies and to improve the scrutiny and governance arrangements in relation to key aspects of policing in Surrey and Sussex, including Stop and Search, Use of Force and the use of body worn video.
+- ensured that the Force is compliant with all relevant anti money laundering legislation; - ensured accessible, appropriate and long established whistle-blowing arrangements and processes in place and that these are regularly reviewed e.g. "Anonymous Contact" confidential and independent web based reporting system; - ensured that the requirements of the Policing and Crime Act 2017 relating to police conduct reforms were implemented (effective from February 1st 2020), establishing procedures for dealing with and investigating complaints which are in line with legal requirements and national guidelines; - ensured that Surrey Police remains proactive in preventing and responding to cases involving "Abuse of Authority", which includes raising awareness for staff, with policies giving clear guidance on standards of sexual integrity expected via bespoke NCALT training package; - ensured that officers and staff have easy reference to key information that relates to integrity accessible through the Force intranet; - reviewed the national report Vetting, Misconduct and Misogyny (published November 2022) with all recommendations directed at forces being addressed via a task and finish group to monitor implementation progress; - ensured that appropriate policies are in place that relate to media relations, integrity and use of social media; - ensured that staff and officers have been provided with and understand training in unconscious bias; - regularly published chief officer expenses, gifts and hospitality (received and declined) and outside business interests of senior officers and staff with quarterly reports subject to oversight by Joint Audit Committee, Head of Professional Standards Department and the PCC; - ensured there is a Force policy regarding use of force, and that it is compliant with Independent Office of Police Conduct (IOPC), (formerly the Independent Police Complaints Commission), report recommendations, which includes the responsibility to fully document at the earliest opportunity the extent and method of force used, and the rationale for that force; - considers divisional and IOPC reports published by the Professional Standards Department detailing results and lessons learnt from complaints and investigations to provide further guidance to all employees; - ensured that the Force has met its equality and diversity obligations as set out in the Equality Act 2010 and the Public Sector Equality Duty 2011.
+There is a well-established quarterly Equality, Diversity and Inclusion Board (EDI) which provides the governance for delivery of the EDI strategy to achieve positive change, promote inclusion and deliver on priorities; - a force Criminal Justice team responsible for keeping the Force up to date with changes in national criminal justice and legislation, with the Force Policy and Procedure team overseeing appropriate policies. - continued to develop the work of the Legitimacy and Ethics Board (formed jointly with Sussex Police in 2017), to ensure that both forces are compliant with relevant Authorised Professional Practice and forces' policies and to improve the scrutiny and governance arrangements in relation to key aspects of policing in Surrey and Sussex, including Stop and Search, Use of Force and the use of body worn video.